DatabaseEvolutionNudgeInMicroservices/downloading/README.md

 The tests are specified in the `/test/manual` directory and are named following the `*.test.js` pattern.

+⚠️ Make sure that the "maximum response size" in Postman is increased, for example to 1000 MB. `Postman > Settings > General > Max response size > 1000 MB`.

 ### Test the app (unit testing)

 Unit test suites are set up thanks to the [Jest](https://www.npmjs.com/package/jest) framework.